If booking hotels check out prices on line (booking.com, hotels,com, ebookers.ie) and then telephone hotel to negotiate a better price.

 The train in Ireland is ridiculously expensive so I'd recommend taking the bus everywhere...you can get cheap fares from city to city (as low as 5 Euro) and it doesn't take much longer. www.buseireann.ie Booking online will also be cheaper than buying them at the station but you MUST print off your booking reference or else they won't let ya on the bus.

-Hope this helped! about 8 years ago
+Hope this helped! over 8 years ago

 Hitchhiking is fairly safe in Ireland but I wouldn't personally do it alone.
 Couchsurf and enjoy some of the best hospitality in the world (couchsurfing.com) and stay in hostels as an alternative.
 Enjoy the rural areas rather than the cities (cities are always expensive) - natural beauty of the landscape costs nothing to observe.
 Cities and towns are usually small enough to walk around in so save money on public transport by taking your time and using your own two feet.
 Use an ISIC (international student Identity card) if you have one for discounts.
 And ask for discounts in the shops as well if you are buying goods.
 Worst they can say is no!
 Look for happy hours and drink promotions to make your beer money last longer.
 Check out 'things to do for free in...(insert city name here)' Here are a couple of sites I found for suggestions for free activities in Dublin; http://goireland.about.com/od/dublincityandcounty/tp/dublin_free.htm